 The best way to help enforce your clients’ HOA rules is to educate residents so they don’t break them.
 Still, life happens.
 Whether by accident or intention, sooner or later there will be rule violations within the association community.
 When this occurs, it’s time to take action.

 Give a Warning

 Often, HOA rule violations occur as the result of an innocent mistake.
 Maybe the resident forgot a rule or misunderstood it.
 In other cases, the violation can occur without the resident’s knowledge.
 For example, they may not realize their dog barks incessantly when they’re not home and violates the community’s noise restrictions.

 When you enforce rules, especially for first-time violators, start by issuing a warning.
 Use your judgment.
 Sometimes a verbal warning is enough.
 Otherwise, you may need to issue a written warning.
 Written warnings are also a good way to document incidents or disputes between residents, in case the issue escalates.
 Be aware of local rules or regulations regarding the methods of transmitting warning letters.
 Some communities allow for electronic transmission while others do not.
 Don’t get caught sending a warning letter by email in a community with a rule that states all warnings need to be sent via USPS.

-When a warning doesn’t work, you can begin to use your power as association manager to sanction residents.
+When a warning doesn’t work, you can begin to use your power as an association manager to sanction residents.
 One option is to revoke certain privileges, such as access to common areas.